-The mission of the Beall Center is to support research and exhibitions that explore new relationships between the arts, sciences, and engineering, and thus, promote new forms of creation and expression using digital technologies.
+The mission of the Beall Center is to support research, exhibitions, and public programs that explore new relationships between the arts, sciences, and engineering, and thus, promote new forms of creation and expression using digital technologies.
 The Beall Center aspires to redefine the museum/gallery experience, both in content and form, formulating answers to the questions of how technology can be used effectively, not only to create new forms of art, but also to connect artist to artist, and artist with audience.

-For more information on how you might support the Beall Center, please contact the Beall at (949)824-6206, or visit our Support Page.
+For more information on how you might support the Beall Center, please contact the Beall at (949 )824-6206, or visit our Support Page.